How to Break a Fever: 10 Things You Need to Do, According to Doctors

 Take a fever reducer

-Parents: Make sure to administer the correct dosage of acetaminophen or ibuprofen based on your child’s age and weight.
+Another reminder for parents: Make sure to administer the correct dosage of acetaminophen or ibuprofen based on your child’s age and weight.
 And know that acetaminophen may be hidden in many over-the-counter medications taken to relieve cold and flu symptoms.
 You don’t want to take too much, Dr. Ferrer warns, because it “continues to be one of the most common reasons for liver failure.”

 Take your infant to the doctor

-Call your pediatrician any time your baby has a fever of 100.4 or higher.
+Don't mess around with this one: Call your pediatrician any time your baby has a fever of 100.4 or higher.

 Children under 1, especially infants 6 months or younger, are extremely vulnerable when they have a fever because they can become dehydrated quickly, Dr. Ferrer explains.